NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 ## Introduction
 This sample shows how to deploy NetApp Harvest on EKS to monitor an Amazon FSx for NetApp ONTAP file system.
-Harvest is a data collector that collects metrics from a NetApp ONTAP storage systems and provides a REST API for accessing the collected data.
+Harvest is a data collector that collects metrics from a NetApp ONTAP storage system and provides a REST API for accessing the collected data.
 Harvest can be used to monitor the performance of your FSx for ONTAP file system and visualize the metrics on Grafana.
 You can read more about Harvest [here](https://netapp.github.io/harvest/).